connormullett/Auto-ActiVenv/README.md

 # Auto Activenv

-Python package to automatically activate virtual environments when installed Compatible with Python2 and Python3.5+
+Python package to automatically activate Python virtual environments when installed Compatible with Python2 and Python3.5+

-## Disclaimers
+## Disclaimer
 - This package is NOT compatible with Windows
-- This package (as of right now) will only work if you name your virtual environments `venv`

 ## Installation
 - `pip install auto-activenv`